-The importance of targeting PI3K and mTOR pathway in cancer
+The importance of comprehensively inhibiting the PI3K/AKT/mTOR (PAM) pathway in cancer

-Activation of the PI3K/mTOR pathway has been implicated in a wide variety of human cancers including carcinomas of the breast, prostate, lung, endometrial, colon, and ovary, among others.
+Activation of the PI3K/AKT/mTOR pathway has been implicated in a wide variety of human cancers including carcinomas of the breast, prostate, lung, endometrial, colon, and ovary, among others.

-Activities associated with PI3K involve the regulation of diverse cellular processes, including cell proliferation, survival, cytoskeletal organization, and glucose transport.
+Activities associated with the PAM pathway involve the regulation of diverse cellular processes, including cell proliferation, survival, cytoskeletal organization, and glucose transport.
 Overactivation of the pathway is frequently present in human malignancies and plays a key role in cancer progression.

 Each of the four catalytic isoforms of class I PI3K preferentially mediate signal transduction and tumor cell survival based on the type of malignancy and the genetic or epigenetic alterations an individual patient harbors.
 Due to the multiple subcellular locations, activities, and importance of the different PI3K complexes in regulating many types of cancer cell proliferation, control of PI3K activity is an important target in cancer therapy.